-- Check if your optical disc drive supports the Blu-ray Disc writing function. - D BD-R Disc media are not rewritable.
+- □ Make sure your optical disc drive supports the Blu-ray Disc writing function.
+The DVD±RW/±R DL/RAM drive does not support it. - D BD-R Disc media are not rewritable.
 You cannot add or erase data to or from the BD-R Disc media.